Locations:

 • How can I keep my condition from getting worse?

-• What physical activities or exercises should I avoid?
+• What physical activities should I avoid?

 • How often should I return for follow-ups?